 \subsection{Isotropic Reconstruction for Real Anisotropic\\vEM Data}

-To demonstrate the generalizability on the real scenes of our method, we evaluate all the methods on the real anisotropic Volume EM dataset FANC~\cite{phelps2021reconstruction}.
-The results are presented in Figure \ref{fig:aniso}.
-Compared with CycleGAN-IR and EMDiffuse, our method achieves the most accurate and detailed results, demonstrating that in a real dataset, our method can still perform effectively.
-Moreover, only our method is capable of generating continuously along the z-axis, which means only our method can produce images at an arbitrary time $t$.
-Figure \ref{fig:aniso} shows that, at an arbitrary timestamp $t = 0.53$, CycleGAN-IR and EMDiffuse fail to generate results since they rely on discrete xz/yz slices.
-However, our method models the whole 3D volume and thus can generate at an arbitrary timestamp.
+To demonstrate the generalizability of our method to real-world scenarios, we evaluate all methods on the real anisotropic Volume EM dataset FANC~\cite{phelps2021reconstruction}.
+The results are shown in Figure~\ref{fig:aniso}.
+Compared with CycleGAN-IR~\cite{cycleganir} and EMDiffuse~\cite{emdiffuse}, our method produces more accurate and structurally detailed reconstructions, indicating that it remains effective on real anisotropic data.
+Moreover, only our method enables continuous generation along the $z$-axis, allowing images to be synthesized at an arbitrary timestamp $t$.
+As illustrated in Figure~\ref{fig:aniso}, when evaluated at an arbitrary timestamp $t=0.53$, CycleGAN-IR~\cite{cycleganir} and EMDiffuse~\cite{emdiffuse} cannot produce valid results because they rely on discrete \textit{xz}/\textit{yz} slice interpolation.
+In contrast, our method models the entire 3D volume and can therefore generate consistent slices at any timestamp.